Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 Commitment is building, but delivery lags

-The gap between ambition and infrastructure remains wide.
+Although, the gap between ambition and infrastructure remains wide.
 Many health systems have committed to targets without yet putting the procurement mechanisms, data requirements, or supplier engagement programmes in place to deliver them.
-That gap will close, and when it does, it will close through supply chain pressure, not just internal operational change.
+Closing that gap will be done through supply chain pressure, not just internal operational change.

 How other health systems are structuring their programmes

-In January 2024, Danish Regions published a national strategy for sustainable hospitals, with all Danish regions committing to a common goal: reduce hospitals' consumption-based CO2 emissions by 50% by 2035 compared to 2022, and achieve net zero before 2050.
+In January 2024, Danish Regions published a national strategy for sustainable hospitals, with all Danish regions committing to a common goal: reduce hospitals' consumption-based CO2 emissions by 50% by 2035, and achieve net zero before 2050.
 The strategy explicitly identifies procurement as a primary lever, committing to use targeted procurement activities to stimulate and encourage suppliers and markets to deliver green and sustainable products.
-This makes Denmark one of the first countries to embed supplier pressure directly into a national hospital sustainability strategy.
+This made Denmark one of the first countries to embed supplier pressure directly into a national hospital sustainability strategy.

-In the Netherlands, the National Green OR Network – backed by 16 scientific and professional associations, has developed the Green OR Barometer, a measurement tool designed to give hospitals insight into the environmental impact of their operating rooms, intended for rollout across all hospitals in the country.
-This sits alongside the Netherlands' Green Deal on Sustainable Healthcare 3.0, which has expanded to include the pharmaceutical industry, with over 200 hospitals and care institutions signed up and a target to reduce emissions by 55% by 2030 and reach net zero by 2050.
+In the Netherlands, the National Green OR Network, backed by 16 scientific and professional associations, has developed the Green OR Barometer, a measurement tool designed to give hospitals insight into the environmental impact of their operating rooms, intended for rollout across all hospitals in the country.
+This sits alongside the Netherlands' Green Deal on Sustainable Healthcare 3.0, which has expanded to include the pharmaceutical industry, with over 200 hospitals and care institutions signed up, plus a target of 55% emissions reduction by 2030 and net zero by 2050.

 In Ireland, the Health Service Executive completed a full GHG emissions baseline and decarbonisation roadmap in 2025, developed in collaboration with Health Care Without Harm Europe, outlining the governance, data, and supplier engagement steps needed to transition to net zero by 2050.